Hendrix-CS/csci151/index.md

 * Use modular components to decompose problems and assemble solutions.
 * Create abstract, generalized models from specific, complex examples.

+Write and thoroughly test a medium-sized program (400 lines minimum) State and apply a mathematical definition of algorithmic efficiency Analyze the running time of an algorithm or data structure operation using "big-O" notation Understand and apply common complexity categories to select the right data structure and algorithm for a given task Implement and analyze the following data structures:
+Linked lists
+Stacks
+Queues
+Priority Queues
+Hash tables
+Trees
+Graphs
+Implement and analyze different sorting algorithms
+Use classes to implement abstract data types
+Use interfaces and inheritance to implement subtype polymorphism Use generics to implement parametric polymorphism
+Use and understand recursion as an implementation technique Articulate the difference between static and dynamic type systems Employ automated unit testing to verify and document software functionality

 ## <a name="resources">Resources</a>

 {% include resources.html content=site.resources %}